kingship

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

-Recent Examples of kingship In both cases, archaeologists have found little evidence of kingship or social stratification, and commoners seemed to enjoy high-quality housing.
+Recent Examples of kingship At its founding, Rome was a kingship, but when subsequent kings became tyrannical, the Roman people overthrew the monarchy and established a republic, which had a remarkable history and lasted almost 500 years.
+Vickie B. Sullivan, The Conversation, 5 June 2024 In both cases, archaeologists have found little evidence of kingship or social stratification, and commoners seemed to enjoy high-quality housing.
 Walter Scheidel, Foreign Affairs, 19 Apr.
-2022 In fairness, his reward was a centuries-long life and the kingship of NĂşmenor, an island of men similarly endowed with longevity.
+2022 In fairness, his reward was a centuries-long life and the kingship of Númenor, an island of men similarly endowed with longevity.
 Jack Butler, National Review, 31 Dec.
 2023 Water lilies on reservoir surfaces indicated clean water and symbolized Classic Maya kingship.
 Jennifer Ouellette, Ars Technica, 9 Oct.
-2023 In societies without a tradition of autocracy under a singular individual a broad level of consent from numerous sub-elites of modest means was necessary for an individual to rise to kingship.
-Razib Khan, Discover Magazine, 24 May 2010 See all Example Sentences for kingship
+2023 See All Example Sentences for kingship

 Recent Examples of Synonyms for kingship